Pirlo knew of Allegri-Agnelli meeting, confident he has Juventus support

 That appeared to increase pressure on Pirlo, whose first season as a senior coach has badly gone off the rails.

-Juve is fourth heading into Thursday's (AEST) game against Napoli, which is fifth on the same number of points.
+Juve are fourth heading into Wednesday's game against Napoli, who are fifth on the same number of points.

-After nine consecutive Serie A titles, Juve risks missing out on Champions League qualification for next season.
+After nine consecutive Serie A titles, Juve risk missing out on Champions League qualification for next season.

-Pirlo feels he still has the backing of Agnelli, who informed him of the encounter with Allegri, a manager who has been without a job since his departure in 2019.
+But Pirlo feels he still has the backing of Agnelli, who informed him of the encounter with Allegri, a coach who has been without a job since his departure in 2019.

 "There is no position," Pirlo said ahead of the Napoli game.
 "I was warned by the president himself about the meeting with Allegri.